mshow34jt/vitess-grafana/README.md

 Overview
 ========

-This is a django project that provides SOS support for Grafana.
+This is a django project that provides vitess support for Grafana.
 It relies on sosdb-ui SOS, and apache.

 Installation